-- That the exclusion is permanent. - Of their right for it to be reviewed by an independent review panel. - Of the date by which an application for review must be made. - Of the name and address of whom the review application should be submitted to. - That any application should set out the grounds on which it is being made and that, where appropriate, this should include reference to how a pupil's SEND is considered relevant to the exclusion. - That, regardless of whether a pupil has been identified as having SEND, the parents have a right to require the governing board to ensure a SEND expert attends the review. - Of the role of the SEND expert that will attend the review, and that the parents will not be charged for this. - That they are required to make it clear if they wish for a SEND expert to attend the review. - That they may appoint someone at their own expense to make representations to the panel.
+- That the exclusion is permanent. - Of their right for it to be reviewed by an independent review panel. - Of the date by which an application for review must be made. - Of the name and address of whom the review application should be submitted to. - That a request to hold the meeting via remote access can be made and how to do this. - That any application should set out the grounds on which it is being made and that, where appropriate, this should include reference to how a pupil's SEND is considered relevant to the exclusion. - That, regardless of whether a pupil has been identified as having SEND, the parents have a right to require the governing board to ensure a SEND expert attends the review. - Of the role of the SEND expert that will attend the review, and that the parents will not be charged for this. - That they are required to make it clear if they wish for a SEND expert to attend the review. - That they may appoint someone at their own expense to make representations to the panel.